Inscape House School

 We make every effort to make reasonable adjustments to meet every pupils’ and family’s needs.

-- For further information regarding admissions, please contact us on 0161 283 4750 or visit visit http://www.togethertrust.org.uk/ and search ‘admissions’
+- For further information regarding admissions, please phone us or visit our website and search ‘admissions’